Joycee3822/Lita-capstone-project/README.md

 ## Acknowledgements
-Thanks to contributors and reviewers for insights and dashboard design su
+Thanks to LITA and incubator Hub for the training session and for the data set given for project